c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 We are going to implement a function that given an array returns the equilibrium indices or nil if the array has no equilibrium index.

-First, we will come up with a brute-force solution.
+First, we will come up with a **brute-force solution**.
 Then, we will come up with an algorithmic that executes in linear time by applying some basic math.

 ```swift
 func equilibrium(_ numbers: [Int]) -> [Int]? {